 If this is the first time you’ve heard of Data Feeds, this could well be the most valuable Help Center article you ever read.

-A Data Feed is like a file (think of an Excel) that lists your products and includes information about those products which would be useful to include in an ad.
+A Data Feed is like a file (think of an Excel) that lists your services, product categories, generic terms... and includes information about those items which would be useful to include in an ad.

 Look at this example of a very basic feed.
-Each row is an individual product or item.
+Each row is an individual item you want to advertise.
 Each column contains a different piece of information about that item, like its Name, Price, Location, Availability, Discount, ID, URL, and so on.
 These different attributes are called Tags.

-Organizing your catalog like this allows you to create ads that are personalized to a user looking for a product by using all the individual elements of information that you provide about that product, on a large scale, and in a way that is easier to manage than would be possible manually.
+Organizing your catalog like this allows you to create ads that are personalized to a user looking for an item by using all the individual elements of information that you provide about that item, on a large scale, and in a way that is easier to manage than would be possible manually.

 Here’s a quick example of how that information, when organized by tags, can be used to create ads, and structures of ad campaigns once you have uploaded that Data Feed to Spaceboost: